 Anglicare's SARC team recently visited Ashley to interview young people about their experiences of homelessness.
 According to self-report, all those interviewed had experienced homelessness, all had involvement in the Child Protection system, and most had out-of-home care experiences.
 All interviewees stated that family breakdown (including domestic violence and lack of a secure home environment) were causal factors for both their homelessness and involvement in youth crime.
-Broader findings demonstrate that causes of youth homelessness intersect with involvement in youth justice in the following areas: family violence and arguments, neglect, absent parents (including an incarcerated parent), parent and family problems (e.g. parental drug or alcohol use), teenager problems (such as a need for autonomy and independence), changing parent-teen relationships, family breakdown, pressures of single-, and stepparent households, inadequate child protection and lack of appropriate housing options (Pryor, forthcoming).
+Broader findings demonstrate that causes of youth homelessness intersect with involvement in youth justice in the following areas: family violence and arguments, neglect, absent parents (including an incarcerated parent), parent and family problems (e.g. parental drug or alcohol misuse), teenager problems (such as a need for autonomy and independence), changing parent-teen relationships, family breakdown, pressures of single-, and stepparent households, inadequate child protection and lack of appropriate housing options (Pryor, forthcoming).
 These findings match data provided to the Commissioner for Children by the Department of Health and Human (Commissioner for Children 2012), data provided by specialist homelessness services to the Australian Institute of Health and Welfare (AIHW 2012), Australian Bureau of Statistics data (ABS 2011), and data relating to youth justice in Tasmania (AIHW 2012).
-Given the socio-economic vulnerabilities and potentially harmful life trajectories of young people involved in the Youth Justice system we need to look at primary intervention.